 Recovery After Pleurectomy/Decortication

-Most people stay in the hospital for about two weeks after pleurectomy/decortication.
+Most people stay in the hospital for about two weeks after pleurectomy/decortication for mesothelioma.
 During this time, doctors monitor your progress, manage any complications and begin therapies to support breathing and healing.
 Nurses and therapists may also begin teaching you exercises to support your recovery from surgery.

 Once you return home, recovery continues over the next several weeks.
 Your care team will give you clear instructions, help coordinate follow-up care and may recommend additional support such as pulmonary rehabilitation.
 Staying involved in your care and attending follow-up appointments can make a meaningful difference in how you heal.